Parliamentary.ai

 Groups Affected

-- Children of divorcing couples: Their needs will be a factor in determining financial settlements.
+• Children of divorcing couples: Their needs will be considered when determining financial orders.

-- Legal professionals: Will need to adapt their practices to the new legislation.
+• Solicitors and family law professionals: They will need to adapt their practice to the new legal framework.

 Powered by nyModel